extremenetworks/ipfabric-docs/docs/source/solutions/essentials/workflows.rst

 Most of the actions below can be used to automate SLX or VDX switches, however, there are some actions that are only valid for VDX switches as outlined below.
-If an action is only valid for VDX, it will be documented in the action details, otherwise, the action is supported for both VDX and SLX.
+If an action is only valid for VDX, it will be documented in the action details, otherwise, the action is supported for both VDX and SLX switches.

 Device Registration
 -------------------